themanojdesai/python-a2a/README.md

 - **MCP Integration**: First-class support for Model Context Protocol for powerful tool-using agents
 - **Enterprise Ready**: Built for production environments with robust error handling and validation
 - **Framework Agnostic**: Works with any Python framework (Flask, FastAPI, Django, etc.)
-- **LLM Provider Flexibility**: Native integrations with OpenAI, Anthropic, and more
+- **LLM Provider Flexibility**: Native integrations with OpenAI, Anthropic, AWS Bedrock, and more
 - **Minimal Dependencies**: Core functionality requires only the `requests` library
 - **Excellent Developer Experience**: Comprehensive documentation, type hints, and examples